tapumandal/Event-Sourcing-with-CQRS-in-Laravel/README.md

 ### About the project

-I tried to keep the projetc as simple as possible to make it understandable to the beggineers.
+I tried to keep the projetc as simple as possible to make it understandable to the beginners.

 It's a demo banking system with two user types one is Account Holder and the other one is Manager.

 > Account Holder Activity...
-	Account Holder will be able to deposite money. and
+	Account Holder will be able to deposit money. and
 	Will be able to transfer to the another Account Holder's Account.